MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 4. On the next page, agree to the terms, and select **Install**.

-5. The installation will start, and you can monitor the progress of your app installation.
+5. The installation will start, and you can monitor the progress of your app installation on the Dynamics 365 apps page.

     > [!div class="mx-imgBorder"]
     > ![Monitor app installation progress](media/ppac-app-install-progress.png "Monitor app installation progress")